equadratures/equadratures/README.md

 ## Community guidelines

 If you have contributions, questions, or feedback use either the Github repository, or get in touch.
 We welcome contributions to our code.
 In this respect, we follow the [NumFOCUS code of conduct](https://numfocus.org/code-of-conduct).

+## Acknowledgments
+This work was supported by wave 1 of The UKRI Strategic Priorities Fund under the EPSRC grant EP/T001569/1, particularly the [Digital Twins in Aeronautics](https://www.turing.ac.uk/research/research-projects/digital-twins-aeronautics) theme within that grant, and [The Alan Turing Institute](https://www.turing.ac.uk).